 Astilbe arendsii White

-Astilbe start blooming in late spring, producing spikes of showy flowers in purple atop glossy, fernlike foliage.
+Astilbe start blooming in late spring, producing spikes of showy flowers in pinks or whites atop glossy, fernlike foliage.
 Astilbe is a deer-resistant perennial which adds color and texture to a shady garden.

 Deceptively delicate in appearance, it is a moisture- and semi-shade-loving perennial.
 Depending on the variety, astilbe will provide blooms from late spring to late summer.
 A few selections are even fall flowering.
 With proper moisture, the foliage remains attractive throughout its blooming period.